 Applicants will receive feedback in the form of quartiles for the three graded criteria at the conclusion of the funding round.
+Applicants will also be notified if they were successful in making the 'long-list'.
 A general statement about the funding round will also be prepared and given to all applicants.
 Additional feedback will be available for unsuccessful interviewees.